asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

         $ref: './user.avsc#/User'
 ```

 Create a separate Avro schema file with a .avsc extension.
-This file should define the structure of the message payload.
+The file should define the structure of the message payload.
 Here is an example of an Avro schema file for the User record type:

 ```json
 {